Exhibition “Endless Sunday – Maurizio Cattelan and the Centre Pompidou Collection” Centre Pompidou-Metz from May 8, 2025 to January 25, 2027

 • Winter (November 1 – March 31):

-(Proof of identity may be requested at the entrance.)
+(Proof of identity may be requested at entry.)

-Due to Maurizio Cattelan’s international reputation, the richness of the works on display, and the exceptional scale of the exhibition, Endless Sunday attracts large audiences, particularly during school holidays and weekends.
-Booking in advance ensures guaranteed access, avoids waiting times, and allows visitors to choose a time slot that suits their pace.
+Due to the renown of Maurizio Cattelan, the richness of the works on display, and the exceptional scale of the exhibition, Endless Sunday attracts a wide audience, especially during school holidays and weekends.
+Booking in advance guarantees entry, avoids long waits, and allows choosing a time slot that fits your pace of visit.

-It is also the best way to fully enjoy a major cultural event conceived as a total experience, where each visitor is encouraged to take the time to discover, understand, and feel.
-Endless Sunday is not an exhibition to rush through—it is an invitation to suspend time and look at the world differently.
+It also ensures a full experience of a major cultural event, designed as a total experience where each visitor can take the time to discover, understand, and feel.
+Endless Sunday is not an exhibition to rush through; it is an invitation to suspend time and see the world differently.

 Schedule